htruong/htruong.github.io/notable-hackable-devices.md

 # Huan's big, growing list of notable hackable devices

-Here I try to maintain a list of consumer devices that are ubiquitous and have significant hacking values, many accidentally and unintended by the manufacturers.
-I tried to list all the devices that are still somewhat relevant to the modern times (i.e. still somewhat useful), instead of just being historically interesting.
+Here I try to maintain a list of consumer devices that are ubiquitous, cheap and have significant hacking values, many accidentally and unintended by the manufacturers.
+I tried to list all the devices that are still somewhat relevant to 2017 (i.e. still somewhat useful), instead of just being historically interesting.

-The advent of custom firmwares have pushed the capabilities and use cases of those devices to far beyond their intended original use, and make them ridiculously attractive for makers worldwide.
+The advent of custom firmwares have pushed the capabilities and use cases of those devices to far beyond their intended original use, and make them extremely attractive for makers worldwide.

+If you have suggestions to make this page better, please email to htruong@tnhh.net.

 ## Laptops